mnater/Hyphenopoly/docs/Events.md

 }
 ````

-Internally events in Hyphenopoly are implemented as Promises that fullfill with a certain value.
+Internally events in Hyphenopoly are implemented as Promises that fulfill with a certain value.

 ## afterElementHyphenation-Event
 Fired after an element has been hyphenated.